kmalloc/quarrel/README.md

-a multipaxos implementation for fun.
+an educational multipaxos implementation for fun.